Last updated on March 4th, 2022

 After you’ve seen the Saleaula Lava Field, why not pay a visit to the cause of the destruction?
 The challenging drive up to Mount Matavanu Crater is totally worth the effort.
 En route, you’ll drive through coconut plantations and maybe see an occasional farmer tending the cows or chopping coconuts in the sweltering heat to make copra.

 Eventually, you’ll reach a small fale and meet Da Craterman.
 This friendly guy is a living legend around here, maintaining the grounds and celebrating the visitors who pass through his gates with signs in his own version of the English language (‘cr8ta’ = crater).
-Hand over T20 to Da Craterman and continue to the upper carpark via yet another challenging section of road.
+Hand over T20 to Da Craterman and continue to the upper car park via yet another challenging section of the road.

 Back in 1905, molten lava rose from the ground like fountains.
 Eventually, a small cone was formed, collapsing to form the crater we see today.
 Lava flowed via a dry river bed and via an underground lava tube at the crater’s base.
 The huge crater is now overgrown with vegetation, but the volcano is still technically active…